nxp-auto-linux/alb-demos/readme.txt

 Because the processor of the s32v234-evb platform is an ARM Cortex-A53, we use the ARM compiler to generate the binary files of our code examples.
-Each sample will have a  Makefile in whitch will set up a (CC) variable with the path of the ARM compiler from the user station.
+Each sample will have a  Makefile in which will set up a (CC) variable with the path of the ARM compiler from the user station.

+These samples are licenced under BSD-3-Clause